thiagosanches/proxy-node-docker-whatsapp/README.md

 ## Next Steps

 - To achieve greater control when replying to messages, tracking message senders, and more, it's advisable to leverage a robust project that serves as a wrapper for WhatsApp, providing an experience close to an official API.
 A strong contender for this purpose is the following project: [WhatsApp Web.js](https://github.com/pedroslopez/whatsapp-web.js).
-- If we're not using the project mentioned above, an alternative approach is to save the browser session and storage to disk.
-This way, we can avoid the need to log in to WhatsApp Web every time the container is recreated.
+- [DONE] If we're not using the project mentioned above, an alternative approach is to save the browser session and storage to disk.
+This way, we can avoid the need to log in to WhatsApp Web every time the container is restarted.